Skip to content

 A special query that represents a computation.

-Returns a parsed JSON result.
+Returns a parsed JSON value.

 Attributes: